Data processing agreement

 6.1 Authorization to engage Subprocessors

 The Customer provides general authorization for BabySea to engage Subprocessors as listed at List of subprocessors.
-BabySea will update that page when Subprocessors are added or replaced and will provide reasonable notice of material changes.
+BabySea will update that page when Subprocessors are added or replaced.

 6.2 Objection right

 The Customer may object to a new Subprocessor by notifying BabySea in writing within 14 days of notice of the change.
-If the parties cannot resolve the objection in good faith within a further 14 days, the Customer may terminate the affected Services on written notice and will receive a pro-rated refund of prepaid fees.
+If the parties cannot resolve the objection in good faith within a further 14 days, the Customer may terminate the affected Services to the extent the use of the new Subprocessor materially prevents the Customer from complying with Applicable Data Protection Law.

 6.3 Subprocessor obligations

-BabySea imposes data protection obligations on Subprocessors that are substantially equivalent to those in this DPA.
+BabySea imposes data protection obligations on Subprocessors that are substantially equivalent to those in this DPA where required by Applicable Data Protection Law.
 BabySea remains liable to the Customer for the performance of Subprocessors to the extent required by Applicable Data Protection Law.

 7. International data transfers